What is Geofencing?

 For public safety, geofencing can notify parents if their children leave a designated area.
 By creating this imaginary boundary line where kids can play, it gives that bit of safety.

 Not only for parents, but geofencing can increase the safety of firearms.
 For example, it can notify areas for permitted firearms reducing casualty.

 The FAA’s B4UFLY mobile app signals the requirements to fly drones like DJI at locations.
 Delineating those no fly-zones is 10x easier, if you can be notified exactly where that fine imaginary boundary line is.

 3. Signal truck drivers for deliveries

-In delivery, trucks use geofencing to signal when deliveries trucks enter a proximity.
+In delivery, trucks use geofencing to signal when deliveries trucks enter a distance for proximity.
 As soon as it’s within the boundary, it signals an event for pick-up delivery.

 Businesses are always trying to save costs for efficiencies.
 For geofencing, it automatically tracks when delivery trucks enter or leave premises.
 In turn, this reduces the time to sign papers or get the people to unload the truck.